microsoft/dotnet/Documentation/compatibility/winforms-hdpi-changes-48.md

 - Improved the scaling of the Button control when the DPI of the application changed.
 All changes made for this improvement are quirked under switch `DisableDpiChangedHighDpiImprovements`.

-__Improved scaling of Font based controls when application DPI changed__ Improved the scaling of Font based controls when the DPI of the application changed by scaling font on them.
-All changes made for this improvement are quirked under switch `DisableDpiChangedHighDpiImprovements`.
+__Improved scaling of Font based controls when application DPI changed__ All changes made in this area are controlled by the `DisableDpiChangedHighDpiImprovements` switch.

 ### Affected APIs
 - Not detectable via API analysis.